jaimeHMol/challenge_alert_notifications/README.md

 * Define security layer (who can use the API and their permissions)
 * Observability is also pending to address
 * Models could be better defined, for example to validate custom and critical fields like phone number.
+* Create the rest of the endpoints and organize them by entity using blueprints or something similar.